 Partners have indicated that flexibility in how the funding can be used to also support other needs beyond the sensors themselves including sensor and site selection, sensor requirements and surveying, maintenance, and data management to augment/ fill gaps in capacity of SECORRA/FIMAN would be beneficial to support the sustainability of those gauges.
 Additional discussions will be needed with FIMAN to understand needs and funding gaps beyond the CAMA counties where SECOORA is not able to partner and provide that capacity.

 Progress to Date: The Scuppernong Engagement Team and partners have identified immediate needs for placement of gauges to support Study development.
-APNEP has had initial meetings with SECORRA, FIMAN, and Sea Grant to discuss partnering throughout the AP region, starting with pilot locations in the Scuppernong watershed.
+APNEP has had initial meetings with SECORRA, FIMAN, and Sea Grant to discuss partnering throughout the AP region.